elvinatombender222/pushy/README.md

 This solution offers a reliable, user-controlled alternative to push notifications without any cloud infrastructure.

 ---

+## Tailscale
+I don't use certificates and logins because I run it exclusively on my tailnet.
+If you know the purpose of [Tailscale](https://tailscale.com) no further explaination is required.

 ## 🛠️ Roadmap / Future Plans